NitrosBase

 high-performance multi-model database system.
 The database system supports relational, graph and document database models.

 History

 The developer initially implemented the database as a triplestore, being a Semantic Web pioneer in Russia.
 Remodelling into a multi-model database was supported by the Skolkovo Innovation Center in 2017.

 The database is used in information systems that support the health-care reform in modern Russia.

 Characteristics

 In NitrosBase, all data are stored in the format of the internal graph model, while data in other models are their views (representations; similar to SQL views).
 Regardless of the model in which format data were imported, it is possible to query them using the same query language thereby uniformly addressing data imported in different models.

-Moreover, it is possible to query data in any model using query language that is native for that model.
+Moreover, it is possible to query data in any model using a query language that is native for that model.
 NitrosBase supports the following languages: